youniquellc/auth-sdk/README.md

 ## Authorizing the request

 Now that we have the policies available to use we can authorize the user.
 The event here is the event that was received by a lambda function.
-The event will contain the cognito id of the user that made the request, or if the request was made by an unauthenticated entity.
+The event will contain the cognito id of the user that made the request or if the request was made by an unauthenticated entity.
 Depending on your policies the user will either be matched and returned in the `then` or an error will be thrown and returned in the `catch`.

 ```js
 const auth = require('auth-sdk');